bioinfbrad/DDGWizard/docs/Installation_Guide.rst

 .. raw:: html

     <div style="text-align: justify;">
-    <p>Replace the XXXX to your license.
+    <p>Replace the XXXX to your license key.
 Save and close it.</p>
     <p></p>
     </div>

 .. raw:: html

     <div style="text-align: justify;">
-    <h4> To use DDGWizard feature calculation pipeline, the following software is optional (step 5-11) and not required to be installed (if certain software is not installed, the feature values it calculates will not be output).</h4>
+    <b> To use DDGWizard feature calculation pipeline, the following software dependencies are optional (step 5-11) and not required to be installed (if certain software is not installed, the feature values it calculates will not be output).</b>
     <p></p>
+    <b>If users want to calculate more features, please install the following software dependencies.
+If users want to test the feature calculation pipeline for now, it can already run (for usage, see section Generate Feature-Enriched ΔΔG data). </b>
+    <p></p>
-    <h4>Before running, please don't forget to make sure the programs of the DDGWizard have the executable permission (step 12).
-Return to the DDGWizard program folder and execute the command:</h4>
+    <b>Before running, please don't forget to make sure the programs of the DDGWizard have the executable permission (step 12).
+Return to the DDGWizard program folder and execute the command:</b>
+    <p></p>
     </div>

 .. raw:: html